smartgeber Logo

 Antwort der Redaktion

-While straw offers many benefits, there are potential downsides to consider.
-One concern is that straw can attract pests, such as slugs and snails, which may harm your pumpkin plants.
-Regular monitoring and pest control measures can help mitigate this risk.
+While there are many benefits, there are also some potential drawbacks to consider.
+One concern is that straw can attract pests, such as slugs and snails, which might harm your pumpkin plants.
+It's important to monitor your garden for any signs of pest activity.

 Last updated 3 mins ago